Executive and Founder Leadership Coach

 Who I Am

-I’ve had a accomplished twenty plus year career in fast-moving software startups.
-Three of these became successful public companies, and a fourth was sold for $250M+.
+I was a key early member of three startups that became successful public companies, and a fourth that was sold for $250M+.

 What I Do